stevedepp/BreastCancerDetectionViaSageMakerLambda/README.md

 #

-> ... and then, you know, you can open up the data, or you know look at data, or save it, and then open it up, but on a Mac you can’t do that.
+> ... and then, you know, you can open up the data, or, you know, look at data, or save it, and then open it up, but on a Mac you can’t do that.
 So, all I did was go back to Rumi’s blog, and there was a, you can see down here at the very bottom of her page, there’s a copy of some validation data.
 I just copied that over.

 ### 6g
 ### Postman